akshaykumartallur/samsung-riscv/README.md

                                          <!-- Spike for Sum1ton -->
 <details>
 <p><summary>
-<b>Task 2:</b> Running the SPIKE Simulation adn observe the performance under the -O1 and -Ofast Compiler optimization flags.
+<b>Task 2:</b> Running the SPIKE Simulation and observe the performance under the -O1 and -Ofast Compiler optimization flags.
 </summary></p>
 <details>
 <p><summary>1.
 Sum of Integers from 1 to n</summary></p>